MathisBurger/thi-quote-plugin/README.md

 This is a chrome extension explicitly built to generate bibliography from the THI library.
 It can be used by opening the extension popup while in the current tab there is a supported source.

+**NOTE: This project is no official THI project.
+It is a personal project and I do not take responsibility for wrong quotes.
+It is strongly recommended to check every quote on your own.**

 ## Supported ways to cite